 What is a debt consolidation loan?

-Even though your debts may be consolidated in one loan, you still need to repay the full principal amount owing on all of the loans but these are now taken out as one payment
+Lenders may offer you this option so all your debts will be transferred to them and they will receive the interest from those repayments.
+Even though your debts may be consolidated into one loan, you still need to repay the full principal amount owing on all the loans.
+However, these are now taken out as one payment.

 Is it a good idea to consolidate your debt?